HungrySkeleton/ParallelProcessing/README.md

 The instructions to setup and run the code will be provided as part of the readme here.

 # Lab1
+1. Install OpenMPI
+2. cmake.
+3. make
+4. Execute the files using mpirun or gcc when at the appropriate part
 # Lab2

 ## Windows with WSL2 Setup